This section contains a general overview of topics that you will learn in this lesson.

 - What is the difference between single, double, and backtick quotes for strings?

-- What is the term for embedding variables/expressions in a string?
+- What is the term for joining strings together?

 - Which type of quote lets you embed variables/expressions in a string?